ecmwf/anemoi-docs/docs/contributing/roadmap.rst

      - Develop a robust framework for model sharing across various ecosystems, supporting different types of models.
-     - Ensure that models can easily scale from local to global forecasting tasks while maintaining computational efficiency.
+     - Ensure that the infrastructure for model development and training can easily scale from local to global forecasting tasks, while maintaining computational efficiency.

 2. **Data Handling**